 You can read more about residency in Spain in the infographic below:

 One of the most common ways of obtaining residency in Spain is employment.
 This option is available for citizens of other EU countries, as well as for non-EU residents.
 It should be noted that it is simpler to obtain residency as a citizen from another EU country, as the process does not imply a specific procedure to follow.

-Foreign citizens from non-EU countries can apply for residence in Spain if they come here to study or work, as these are suitable options for young persons.
+In 2021, foreign citizens from non-EU countries can apply for residence in Spain if they come here to study or work, as these are suitable options for young persons.
 In the case of study visas, these can be obtained for the duration of the courses enrolled in and are usually granted for short stays (3 to 9 months), or long terms (2 to 4 years).
 This visa can be extended prior to expiration if the foreign student continues his or her studies within the same educational institution.
 The renewal of the visa is completed directly in Spain, without leaving the country.
 Also, provided that the student will remain in Spain for more than 9 months, he or she can obtain the TIE (tarjeta de entidad del extranjero, foreigner’s identity card).

 In the case of non-EU citizens, an employment contract must be signed before entering Spain.
 Here too, there are several types of work visas that can be obtained.
 These are the seasonal work visas, the au pair work permits, the long-term work/residence permit, and the EU Blue Card.

 In order to obtain a work visa as a foreign citizen, the job must be on a list with hard-to-find specialists and the employer must conduct specific operations in order to hire a foreign migrant from a non-EU country.
 Also, there are various requirements to meet when seeking to obtain residency in Spain based on employment.